 Ichihara Etsuko (Kako)

 Wakahito Kanematsu (Wakahito) and others

 The film was selected as the opening film of the 68th Cannes International Film Festival, and has since won numerous awards both in Japan and abroad.
-Despite the discrimination and misunderstandings about leprosy, the film left a lasting impression on me as I watched Tokue live her life without losing hope.
+Despite the discrimination and misunderstandings about leprosy, the film left a lasting impression on many as they watched Tokue live her life without losing hope.

 This film was the last work of the beloved actress Kirin Kiki.
 This was her last starring film, and she played in many films and TV dramas.
-I still remember the warm and compassionate look in her eyes.
-The role of Wakana, a local junior high school student, was played by Kyara Uchida, Kiki's grandson.
+She is fondly remembered for the warm and compassionate look in her eyes.
+The role of Wakana, a local junior high school student, was played by Kyara Uchida, Kiki's real-life granddaughter.
 Her dignified presence is one of the highlights of the film.

 Higashi-murayama City was the location for the movie.
-As you can see from the movie, it is also a spot with many cherry blossoms.
+As you can see from the movie, it is also a spot with many cherry blossoms, which bloom in early April/ late May.
 The locations introduced here all have cherry blossoms nearby.
-I'd love to go there during the cherry blossom viewing season!
+The timing may be tricky, but we recommend visiting during the cherry blossom season!